hmcgovern/hmcgovern.github.io/_publications/2024-08-15-ml4al-type-scene.md

 Through manual error analysis and discussion, we address the limitations and challenges inherent in our approach.
 Our findings contribute to the field of Biblical scholarship by offering a new perspective on narrative analysis within ancient texts, and to computational modeling of narrative with a genre-agnostic approach for pattern-finding in long, literary texts.'
 date: 2024-08-15
-venue: '1st Annual Workshop on Machine Learning for Ancient Languages'
+venue: 'Proceedings of the 1st Workshop on Machine Learning for Ancient Languages'
 paperurl: 'https://aclanthology.org/2024.ml4al-1.26/'
 #citation: 'Jahr, Wiebke.
 McGovern, Hope.
 Danzl, Johann Georg (2020). &quot;Paper Title Number 3.&quot; <i>Journal 1</i>.
 1(3).'
 ---